AIFDR/riab/INSTALL.rst

 PRODUCTION
 ===========

-It is assumed that a development system is already running ((installed as per instructions above) and that the production system is a separate Ubuntu server that can be accessed via ssh (ssh username@remote.server).
+It is assumed that a development system is already running ((installed as per instructions above) and that the production system is a separate server that can be accessed via ssh (ssh username@remote.server).

 To deploy RISIKO in production mode from your development system to the remote server run the following::